davewsmith/toydeploy/NOTES.md

 almost worked, but blew up trying to bootstrap the database.
 Fixed a a latent ordering in the deploy playbook (swapped two rules so that migrations run first), and BOOM!
-The app deploys and produces output through the web.
+The app deploys and produces output via http: